calint/c64/README.md

 * compile and run using `run.sh` on linux and `run.bat` on windows
   * *note*: requires dependencies

+## notes

+* releases are considered finished
+* tagged versions have been played through to completion
+* committed is latest in development code

 ## screenshots

 ![u r in roome](screenshots/12.png)